 3. Evanston Employment Resource Center (3301 Montgomery Road) Services that empowers individuals to improve employment opportunities by connecting them with jobs, job training, computer access and many other resources.
 2017 A fully funded EERC by 2017 with a 30% increase in usage of services by the Evanston community.

 4. Community Safety Safety is a measure of the quality of life in a community that is achieved by efforts both by council and its residents working alongside the police to improve the safety of our homes, streets and businesses.
 Ongoing Cutting crime by 50% by the year 2015.

 5. Communications-Full Engagement Develop an effective means of communication between Council, its residents and business partners.
-This will be achieved through the introduction of social media: Facebook, web page, twitter and flyer drops, and face to face contact.
-2015 Increased council membership measured over the next two years (2013-2015).
+This will be achieved through the introduction of social media: Facebook, Instagram, web page, twitter and flyer drops, and face to face contact.

 6. Recreation/Sports Programs designed for the positive development and growth of our youth here in Evanston.
 Council will continue its partnership with the Evanston Recreation Center/Cincinnati Recreation Commission and other sporting organizations to provide these services to the youth and families of our community. (fitness equipment, little leagues ) 2017 Increased Center membership by 50% and to see a reduction in community crime with youth involved in positive programs by the year 2017.

 7. Building Funding Partnerships Seek funding opportunities through the development of partnerships to grow and assist in financial stability.
 This will be obtained by partnering with the community, city, state and federal for funding.
 2013 – Ongoing To have financial stability to support Council’s budget annually.